annereinarz/MultilevelMCMCExaHyPE/README.md

 This is the MUQ interface for ExaHyPE.
 To run a MCMC chain you need to install both ExaHyPE and MUQ first.

-In ExaHyPE it is important to use the reinarz/muq branch and to switch Peano to the muq branch as well.
+In ExaHyPE you can use the fork: https://github.com/annereinarz/ExaHyPE-Tsunami.
+This contains in addition to the solver, all required data.

-  export COMPILER_CFLAGS=-DEXAHYPE_LATE_TAKEOVER
-  export EXAHYPE_LATE_TAKEOVER

 You must then run the toolkit (here it is assumed that ExaHyPE-Engine lies one folder above MultilevelMCMCExaHyPE, if not supply the correct path)